 Native Microsoft connectors (free to ingest):

-- Azure Activity Logs (Azure resources audit)
+- Azure Activity Logs (Azure resource auditing)

 - Microsoft 365 Audit Logs (Exchange, SharePoint, Teams)